 - 4.14 In exceptional circumstances where there is a strong risk benefit to the patient, it may be acceptable not to complete a validation programme before routine production starts and concurrent validation could be used.
-However, the decision to carry out concurrent validation must be justified, documented in the VMP and approved by authorised personnel. - 4.15 All possible legacy processes that have been previously "retrospectively" vallidated, as that possibility existed in the past, should at least undergo a concurrent validation. - 4.16 Where a concurrent validation approach has been adopted, there should be sufficient data to support a conclusion that any given batch of product is uniform and meets the defined acceptance criteria.
+However, the decision to carry out concurrent validation must be justified, documented in the VMP and approved by authorised personnel. - 4.15 Where a concurrent validation approach has been adopted, there should be sufficient data to support a conclusion that any given batch of product is uniform and meets the defined acceptance criteria.
 The results and conclusion should be formally documented and available to the Qualified Person prior to certification of the batch.

-Prospective validation (traditional approach to validation)
+Traditional approach to validation

-- 4.17 In the traditional approach, a number of batches of the finished product are manufactured under routine conditions to confirm reproducibility before its distribution or its commercialization. - 4.18 The number of batches manufactured and the number of samples taken should be based on quality risk management principles, allow the normal range of variation and trends to be established and provide sufficient data for evaluation.
-Each manufacturer must determine and justify the number of batches necessary to demonstrate a high level of assurance that the process is capable of consistently delivering quality product. - 4.19 Without prejudice to 4.18, it is generally considered acceptablethat a minimum of three consecutive batches would constitute a validation of the process although an alternative number of batches may be justified taking into account whether standard methods of manufacture are used and whether similar products or processes are already used at the site.
-An initial validation exercise with three batches may need to be supplemented with further data obtained from subsequent batches as part of an on-going process verification exercise. - 4.20 A process validation protocol should be prepared beforehand which defines the critical process parameters (CPP), critical quality attributes (CQA) and the associated acceptance criteria which should be based on development data or documented process knowledge. - 4.21 Validation protocols should include, but are not be limited to the following: - a) A short description of the process. - b) Summary of the CQA's to be investigated - c) Summary of CPP's and their associated limits. - d) Summary of other (non-critical) attributes and parameters which will be investigated or monitored during the validation activity, and the reasons for their inclusion. - e) List of the equipment/facilities to be used (including measuring/???something missing???) - f) Monitoring/recording equipment) together with the calibration status. - g) List of analytical methods and method validation, as appropriate. - h) Proposed in-process controls with acceptance criteria and the reason(s) which each inprocess control is selected. - i) Additional testing to be carried out, with acceptance criteria. - j) Sampling plan and the rationale behind it. - k) Methods for recording and evaluating results. - I) Process for release and certification of batches (if applicable). - m) Functions and responsibilities (including approval responsibilities). - n) Proposed timetable.
+- 4.16 In the traditional approach, a number of batches of the finished product are manufactured under routine conditions to confirm reproducibility. - 4.17 The number of batches manufactured and the number of samples taken should be based on quality risk management principles, allow the normal range of variation and trends to be established and provide sufficient data for evaluation.
+Each manufacturer must determine and justify the number of batches necessary to demonstrate a high level of assurance that the process is capable of consistently delivering quality product. - 4.18 Without prejudice to 4.17, it is generally considered acceptable that a minimum of three consecutive batches would constitute a validation of the process although an alternative number of batches may be justified taking into account whether standard methods of manufacture are used and whether similar products or processes are already used at the site.
+An initial validation exercise with three batches may need to be supplemented with further data obtained from subsequent batches as part of an on-going process verification exercise. - 4.19 A process validation protocol should be prepared which defines the critical process parameters (CPP), critical quality attributes (CQA) and the associated acceptance criteria which should be based on development data or documented process knowledge. - 4.20 Validation protocols should include, but are not be limited to the following: - a) A short description of the process. - b) Summary of the CQA's to be investigated - c) Summary of CPP's and their associated limits.